erikmonzyk/Final_Project/nd081-c4-azure-performance-project-starter/azure-pipelines-instructions.md

-# Azure Pipeline Deployment Instructions
+compare# Azure Pipeline Deployment Instructions

 1. Clone this repo
 2. Create new repo on your GitHub account and push the contents up to it